qdot/erosoutsider/readme.txt

-install\manual.doc     A WORD file that describes the communications protocol install\protocol.txt   A text file that describes the communications protocol install\estim.pm       A Perl package that impliments the communications protocol install\serial\*       29 files for the Win32::SerialPort Perl package install\wxperl\*       many files and directories for the WxPerl package
+install\manual.doc     A WORD file that describes the communications protocol install\protocol.txt   A text file that describes the communications protocol install\estim.pm       A Perl package that impliments the communications protocol install\serial\*       files for the Win32::SerialPort Perl package install\wxperl\*       files and directories for the WxPerl package

 ---